delta-incubator/delta-kernel-rs/README.md

 In general, you will want to depend on `delta-kernel-rs` by adding it as a dependency to your `Cargo.toml`, (that is, for rust projects using cargo) for other projects please see the [FFI] module.
-The core kernel includes facilities for reading delta tables, but requires the consumer to implement the `Engine` trait in order to use the table-reading APIs.
+The core kernel includes facilities for reading and writing delta tables, and allows the consumer to implement their own `Engine` trait in order to build engine-specific implementations of the various `Engine` APIs that the kernel relies on (e.g. implement an engine-specific `read_json_files()` using the native engine JSON reader).
 If there is no need to implement the consumer's own `Engine` trait, the kernel has a feature flag to enable a default, asynchronous `Engine` implementation built with [Arrow] and [Tokio].

 ```toml
 # fewer dependencies, requires consumer to implement Engine trait.